gridiron-zone/huddle/docs/architecture/adr-007-address-generation-of-chain-link-proof.md

 ## Abstract

-Currently, Desmos allows linking other chains accounts which addresses are formatted using either the `Bech32`, `Base58` or `Hex` encoding and generated using a single algorithm specific to the encoding itself.
-Since Desmos idea is to support as many chains as possible, we SHOULD split the address generation algorithm from the encoding algorithm so that more chains can be linked properly.
+Currently, Huddle allows linking other chains accounts which addresses are formatted using either the `Bech32`, `Base58` or `Hex` encoding and generated using a single algorithm specific to the encoding itself.
+Since Huddle idea is to support as many chains as possible, we SHOULD split the address generation algorithm from the encoding algorithm so that more chains can be linked properly.

 ## Context